ShyrenMore/First_PWA/README.md

 ### Manifest.json file

-- specify about our app like short_name, name,
+- specify about our app like short_name, name, theme_color for android app
 - object keys have to be enclosed inside double quotes